Our Cats

 (see below for adoption procedures)

-Kippy is a 4 month old neutered male Tabby DSH.
+Adopted!
+Pepper is a 3 month old neutered male Black DSH.

 Kittens in Foster Homes